kEpEx/laravel-crud-generator/README.md

 # laravel-catalogue-maker
-php artisan command to generate fully working crud with grid paginated server side only by having database tables — Edit
+php artisan command to generate fully working crud with grid paginated server side only by having database tables

 Installing